Research

 That we are living in worlds profoundly altered by human influence is no longer a speculative issue.
 The implications of environmental change and its storied manifestations are, borrowing the words of Ian Baucom and Matthew Omelsky in the introduction to their recent edited collection, Climate Change and the Production of Knowledge, “deeply connected to what it means to be human on earth in the twenty-first century.”

 By combining literary, ecocritical, and media techniques with a mindfulness of the environment, Digital Environmental Metabolisms: An Ecocritical Project of the Digital Environmental Humanities, contributes to the urgent task of re-orienting media theory toward environmental concerns.
 It is informed by the premise that, in our present Anthropocenic age defined by humans acting as a geophysical force, human bodies, cultural technologies, and the earth are intersecting material practices.
-I argue this intersectionality is neither cyborgian nor posthuman, as some media scholars insist, but is something far more natural: it is a metabolic relationship wherein each system is inherently implicated in the perpetuation of the others.
+I argue this intertwinedness is neither cyborgian nor posthuman, as some media scholars insist, but is something far more natural: it is a metabolic relationship wherein each system is inherently implicated in the perpetuation of the others.

 Unlike those who contribute to what may be called an emerging environmental media theory through subfields like media archaeology or political history, I offer several practical and methodological interventions, including Permaculture and Ecocritical Digital Humanities, that are capable of moving us toward more sustainable digital practice and a more robust Anthropocene Humanities.
 I offer avenues for making meaningful change within our classrooms, our communities, and our daily lives.